pujaltedavid/marinature-docs/README.md

 ## Glass design

 The hole webpage has a glass-styled theme for some elements.
 This gives a premium and unique look.
+However, this comes at some cost.
+The blur that backdrop filter css property gives, even that it has pretty good browser compatibility, it may slow down the page if there are a lot of elements using it.
+However, since the background is blurred on all the pages that are not the main page, a nice trick can be done.
+The elements in front of the blurred background do not need to have this backdrop filter property, a change in background color and transparency gives the same feeling.
+This trick can be used when there are no other elements in the back.

 <img src="/img/glass-example-1.png" alt="Capture of the main page">
 <img src="/img/glass-example-mobile.jpg" alt="Capture of a collection in mobile mode" width="300">